Kregius/asteroids/README.md

 s : makes ship go backwards
 a : rotates ship to the left
 d : rotates ship to the right
+SPACE : ship shoots bullets that destroy(or split) asteroids

 Game Over: